Ganesh2609/AutomaticSpeechRecognition/README.md

 # Speech Recognition with HuBERT and Wav2Vec2

 This project focuses on fine-tuning **HuBERT** and **Wav2Vec2** models for Tamil and Kannada speech recognition using CTC loss.
 The training process involves processing speech datasets, optimizing model performance, and logging results for analysis.
+OpenAI's Whisper model was also fine tuned on the common voice tamil dataset.

 ## Results